 Undergraduate students from Muhlenberg and other colleges have been active participants in research conducted in the Muhlenberg Biology Department.
 Students at Muhlenberg publish their work in scholarly journals and have gone on to win competitive national graduate fellowships and acceptance at the nation's top graduate and medical schools, including Harvard, Yale, Stanford, Princeton and Penn.
 Participation in undergraduate research is now a basic expectation for a student's application for graduate study.

 You can perform research for academic credit during either academic semester.
 Anyone can receive 0.5 or 1.0 course unit for performing research by registering for BIO 970 (Independent Study/Research).
 Most projects culminate in a written or oral presentation.
 One unit of research may be substituted for an upper-level elective in the Biology major (although not for a 200- or 400-level requirement).
 Consult your academic advisor for more information.
-A special form, available at the Registrar's Office, is required to enroll.
+You register using a special form at the Registrar's Office.

 Student Research During the Summer